robur-coop/git-kv/README.md

 The user can manipulate the repository as an [RW][mirage-kv-rw] repository.
 Any change to the repository requires a new commit.
 These changes will be sent to the remote repository by default.
 If the user does not want to push modifications, they can use `Git_kv.Make.Local` which provide functions without `push`.
-If the user knows that they will do many changes and they don't want to change all of them and do a `push` only at the end, they can use `Git_kv.Make.batch`.
+If the user knows that they will do many changes and they don't want to change all of them and do a `push` only at the end, they can use `Git_kv.Make.change_and_push`.
 ```ocaml
 module Store = Git_kv.Make (Pclock)